clu0501/app-profile-recommendation/README.md

 ## Topics Covered
 1. Data collection and parsing from CSV files using Python.
 2. Data cleaning:
-    a.
-Browsing forums to see if data has any mistakes.
+    * Browsing forums to see if data has any mistakes.
-    b.
-Finding and handling duplicate data.
+    * Finding and handling duplicate data.
-    c.
-Filtering out data that does not fall under our scope (free-to-download, English-language).
+    * Filtering out data that does not fall under our scope (free-to-download, English-language).
 3. Basic data analysis using frequency tables.